The federal income tax is complicated as is. Factor in a divorce, tax season can become that much more of a headache.

 Every divorce situation is different, which means the tax consequences of every divorce can vary.
 That’s why it’s important to choose a divorce lawyer who has an understanding of the role taxes play in a divorce, including how it can impact a settlement.

 At Elise Buie Family Law Group, our skilled attorneys will work alongside seasoned tax professionals to analyze the tax implications of your divorce and convey them to you in a clear, concise, and easily understandable way.
-Call us today and be sure to subscribe to our newsletter for more valuable information.
+Call us today.